Getting Started

 Your desk at home, your laptop bag setup, your conference projector layout – all versioned, all portable.
 The daemon on each machine picks the right profile based on what’s actually plugged in.

-You never commit monitors.conf.
-You commit your profiles. hyprmoncfg writes monitors.conf for you.
+You never commit the active ~/.config/hypr/monitors.conf or ~/.config/hypr/monitors.lua.
+You commit your profiles. hyprmoncfg writes the active generated monitor config for you.

 Next steps